mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 ## stemming
 * process of reducing a word to its root form
+    * root form may not be a real word
-* extremely handy when searching - able to match words sharing the root or stem of the word
+* extremely handy when searching
+    * match words sharing the root or stem of the word
     * make your searches more flexible than rigid exact matching
 * example
-    * word: “administrations”
+    * word: "administrations"
-    * root: “administr.”
+    * root: "administr."
-    * allows you to match: "administrator", "administration", "administrate"
+    * match: "administrator", "administration", "administrate"
-* root form may not be a real word
 * categories
-    * Algorithmic stemmers
+    * algorithmic stemmers
         * based on a set of rules
-        * example - remove the -s and -es from the end of plural words
+        * example - remove the `-s` and `-es` from the end of plural words
         * advantages
             * little setup and usually work well out of the box
             * little memory